-3-1 by the 3-2 Authority for disenrollment rests with the Commandant through the District Commander; therefore, no member may disenroll another member.
-3-3 A member may fly the Auxiliary Ensign only if it is a (an) vessel facility.
-3-4 You are member of Flotilla 7, Division 2, Northern Region of the Fifth Coast Guard District.
-Your complete Auxiliary Flotilla Number would be
+3-1 An applicant for membership in the Auxiliary must be approved for enrollment by the 3-2 Authority for disenrollment rests with the Commandant through the District Commander; therefore, no member may disenroll another member.
+3-3 A member may fly the Auxiliary Ensign only if it is a (an) 3-4 You are member of Flotilla 17, Division 2, of the Northern Region of the Fifth Coast Guard District.
+Your complete Auxiliary Flotilla Number would be ·